 Panama City, Fla.
 8, Marshalltown, Iowa 3

-Unsettled, he threw a wild pitch, walked two batters and gave up Julio Lara’s 220-foot, three-run homer in the first inning.
-He did strike out 12 in five innings.
+The Dominican batters crowded the plate to try to reach Miller’s curveballs.
+Unsettled, he threw a wild pitch, walked two batters and gave up Lara’s 220-foot home run in the first inning.

 ``These guys swing real hard.
-When you make a mistake, you pay big,″ Surrey manager Harvey Friesen said.
+When you make a mistake, you pay big,″ said British Columbia manager Harvey Friesen.